Montjuïc Castle

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-• The entrance bridge and the facade
+• The access bridge and façade

 • The bastions